pbaer/neural-chess/README.md

 # neural-chess

 This is a simple chess engine that uses a neural network trained on historical games from the http://chessgames.com database.
-It has not been taught anything about how to play chess, other than using a python chess library to prevent it from making illegal moves
+It has not been taught anything about how to play chess or how to evaluate board positions.
+It does not look ahead to explore the consequences of possible moves.
+It only uses an existing chess library to prevent it from making illegal moves
 (if it's about to attempt an illegal move, it keeps examining its next-best guess for that board position until it finds a legal move;
 currently, about 70% of its move attempts are legal).